udoprog/fixed-vec-deque/README.md

 # fixed-vec-deque

+**Note:** this crate is still in heavy development.
+Please be careful!

 This crate provides a fixed-size VecDeque implementation (a.k.a. a fixed-size ring buffer) that only provides referential access to what it is storing.